goodwin72/TALink-SchoolProject/testing/Readme.md

 python -m unittest  -v
 Passing the -v option to your test script will instruct unittest.main() to enable a higher level of verbosity.

+Make sure the server is running (python app.py).